aquavitae/norman/doc/source/data.rst

     through indexed fields.
 The sequence operations supported are ``__len__``, ``__contains__`` and ``__iter__``, and all act on instances of the table, i.e. records.

+    .. attribute:: hooks

+        A `dict` containing lists of callables to be run when an event occurs.

+        Two events are supported: validation on setting a field value and deletion, identified by keys ``'validate'`` and ``'delete'`` respectively.
+When a triggering event occurs, each hook in the list is called in order with the affected table instance as a single argument until an exception occurs.
+If the exception is an `AssertError` it is converted to a `ValueError`.
+If no exception occurs, the event is considered to have passed, otherwise it fails and the table record rolls back to its previous state.

+        These hooks are called after `validate` and `validate_delete`, but behave in the same way.

     .. method:: contains(**kwargs)